grittygrease/draft-sullivan-httpbis-compression-security-considerations/README.md

-# Securi y Considera ions for Compression in HTTP/2
+# Security Considerations for Compression in HTTP/2

 This is the working area for the individual Internet-Draft, "Securi y Considera ions for Compression in HTTP/2".